 “We need to find the balance between increasingly prolific digitization and ethics,” emphasises Chief Digital Officer & Transformation Director Nathan Marsh.
 “As AI helps software offer more choices for us, we have to ensure the underlying code is free from bias and does not steer the system or network’s user interface to offer choices that can discriminate or restrict inclusion from, say, accessing a service or access to national infrastructure.
 This helps us drive social value and inclusive growth from the delivery and use of national infrastructure,” says Marsh.

-If 2020 was the year that forced digital transformation on many organizations, 2021 is the year to embrace it.
+In the past decade, digital transformation has become a priority for many organizations, and now is the time to embrace it.
 Information technology executives had to rapidly react to the global crisis to ensure business continuity last year.
 Today we have the chance to reflect on the crisis, learn from our mistakes and adopt the right decisions that we made.